Takashi Murakami: Academic background and early career

-Artist Takashi Murakami with early work "Polyrhythm" at Galerie Mars in Tokyo 1992.
+Artist Takashi Murakami with early work "Polyrhythm" at Galeri Mars in Tokyo 1992.

 Murakami was born and raised in Tokyo, Japan.
 From early on, he was a fan of anime and manga (Japanese animation and comics respectively), and hoped to work in the animation industry.
 He attended Tokyo University of the Arts to acquire the drafting skills necessary to become an animator, but eventually majored in Nihonga, the 'traditional' style of Japanese painting that incorporates traditional Japanese artistic conventions, techniques and subjects.
 He earned his master's degree in 1988.
 Though he would go on to earn a Ph.D. in Nihonga (1993), he gradually became disillusioned with its insular, highly political world and started to explore more contemporary artistic styles, media, and strategies.

 Murakami was dissatisfied with the state of contemporary art in Japan, believing it to be "a deep appropriation of Western trends."
 Thus, much of his early work was done in the spirit of social criticism and satire.
 On an article naming and explaining all of Murakami's pieces lies the infamous My Lonesome Cowboy, a companion to his earlier Hiropon.
 The sculpture is that of a naked anime character with blond spiky hair with a spiral trail of semen circling him.
 This piece is Murakami's most expensive piece to date selling for $15,100,000 at Sotheby's New York auction in 2008.
 Efforts from this period include performance art (Osaka Mixer Project, 1992), parodies of the "message" art popular in Japan in the early '90s, (Dobozite Dobozite Oshamanbe, 1993), and conceptual works (e.g. Randoseru Project, 1991).
 He also began developing his own pop icon, "Mr. DOB", which would later develop into a form of self-portraiture, the first of several endlessly morphing and recurring motifs seen throughout his work.
 Though he garnered attention, many of his early pieces were not initially well received in Japan.